realfagstermer/realfagstermer-publish/README.md

 Publishing script for Realfagstermer RDF/SKOS.

-Setup: Copy `config.ini.dist` to `config.ini` and fill in the values.
-Set strict permissions like 0600.
+Setup: Copy `config.ini.dist` to `config.ini`, fill in the values, and set strict permissions like 0600.

-Run `make` to
+`make` does the following:

 1. Get RDF representation from Roald
 2. Get mappings from µmapper